talaia-labs/python-teos/README.md

 ## Interacting with a TEOS Instance

-You can interact with a `teos` instance (either run by yourself or someone else) by using `teos_cli` under `teos/cli`.
+You can interact with a `teos` instance (either run by yourself or someone else) by using `teos-cli` under `teos/cli`.
 This is an admin tool that has privileged access to the watchtower, and it should therefore only be used within a trusted environment (for example, the same machine).

-While `teos_cli` works independently of `teos`, it shares the same configuration file by default, of which it only uses a subset of its settings.
+While `teos-cli` works independently of `teos`, it shares the same configuration file by default, of which it only uses a subset of its settings.
 The folder can be changed using the `--datadir` command line argument, if desired.

 For help on the available arguments and commands, you can run:

 ```
-teos_cli -h
+teos-cli -h
 ```

 ## Interacting with TEOS as a client